kabiruddin/Create-RGB-Composite-from-Multi-Temporal-Sentinel-1/README.md

-Create a Sentinel-1 composite within minutes for flood inundation mapping and other purposes.
+Create a Sentinel-1 composite within minutes in GEE for flood inundation mapping and other purposes.
 In the images, flooded areas will appear in pink, and perennial water bodies will be in black.

 https://www.youtube.com/watch?v=_q_m_C0_vek